 This is a tough one.
 Most of us have the luxury of having anything we need available for most situations that arise in some closet nearby.
 Clothes for any possible weather, shoes for any occasion.
 That spare screw from your Ikea bookshelf and extra matching buttons for each of your pants.
 Now you need to pack things that will get you all the way around the world, in every imaginable weather and condition, and fit in a backpack.

-We have visited 25 countries on our continuous trip around the world and 60 on 6 continents overall.
+We have visited 27 countries on our continuous trip around the world and over 60 on 6 continents overall.
 This list has been adjusted and perfected through our trial and error.

 Our round the world trip involves mostly temperate or warm climates, so the packing list below was built accordingly.
 Trekking through the Himalayas in Nepal and Iceland have been the coldest section of our travels, but we did not pack all items for these legs of the journey upfront.
 Some area specific items which take up lots of room had to be purchased along the way and then donated such as heavy coats, sleeping bags and other cold gear.